klmcwhirter/pi-day-2023-with-py/README.md

 ## Credit where credit is due ...
 The inspiration for this project was taken partially from Vi Hart - [Pi Day 3/14 1:59AM - Spring Ahead](https://www.youtube.com/watch?v=AHrth9lOfzo&ab_channel=Vihart).

-I was especislly intrigued by her usage of segments of the digits of PI as repeating, arpeggiatic phrases of the piece.
+I was especially intrigued by her usage of segments of the digits of PI as repeating, arpeggiatic phrases of the piece.

-I was also inspired by Marc Evanstein's work - [The Making of the Rhythm of the Primes](https://youtu.be/GzrTmukxUxA) through hich I was introduced to ...
+I was also inspired by Marc Evanstein's work - [The Making of the Rhythm of the Primes](https://youtu.be/GzrTmukxUxA) through which I was introduced to ...

 The [SCAMP library](http://scamp.marcevanstein.com/).